Iran calls Israeli military threats propaganda

 “Our country is awake and alert,” Salehi was quoted as saying.
 “We take any small threat seriously and will prepare ourselves to respond to any threat, but that does not mean that these threats are serious.”

-On Tuesday, Iran unveiled upgrades to some of its weapons systems, including what it called a more accurate short-range missile, and said it had started construction on a 200-hectare (544-acre) air defense facility.
+On Tuesday, Iran unveiled upgrades to some of its weapons systems, including what it called a more accurate short-range missile, and said it had started construction on a 200-hectare (544-acre) air defence facility.